 As an employer, you have a legal responsibility to ensure your employees’ safety and well-being in the workplace.
 Commonly referred to as 'duty of care' - it involves providing suitable working conditions, appropriate training and guidance, and responding quickly if something goes wrong or an accident occurs.

-But what can employers do to ensure their duty of care requirements are met?
+What can employers do to ensure their duty of care requirements are met?

 Companies can fulfil their obligations to support their employees' wellbeing and safety in the workplace by choosing UKIM as their provider of Occupational Health services.
 Businesses, can find ways to create healthier working environments for staff members without compromising safety or efficiency.
 In this blog post, we look at proactive solutions for supporting your employers' duty of care.